 Throughout this book, the environment variable

-LFS will be used.
-It is paramount that this variable
+LFS will be used several times.
+It is paramount that

-is always defined.
-It should be set to the mount point chosen for the
+this variable is always defined.
+It should be set to the mount point

 Make sure the output shows the path to the LFS partition's mount

 provided example was followed.
 If the output is incorrect, the